laro/Cilia/1 Basics/2 Variables.md

 - The type definition is completely on the left-hand side,
   i.e. before the variable name, also for arrays and bit fields.
 - In a multiple-variable declaration
-  - all variables have to be of the exact same type,
+  - all variables must be of the exact same type,
-  - either all variables are initialized or none is.
+  - either all variables are initialized or none are.

 ## Examples
 - `Int i`